ntrpi/ManitouadgeHospitalProject/README.md

 ### Alerts
 The Alerts feature will allow users to see upcoming events, job postings and everything that users need to know in regards to health regulations, policies, vaccinations etc. The purpose of this feature is for users to get immediate access to new happenings within the community.

+My View model is currently not working and this is something I would like to fix in the next semester, as well as adding admin roles to my code.

 ### Events
 Hospitals are underfunded, especially with the demand from them in this current time.
 The events feature is a means of fundraising for the hospital and also for donating to certain charities.
 One thing we noticed is how important community is to the northern Ontario communities.
 Having events would be a way for the community to come together while also helping the hospital and charities that are in need.

+My View model is currently not working and this is something I would like to fix in the next semester, as well as adding admin roles to my code.

 ### Donations Feature
 The donation feature will let users (visitors) send in a donation amount to the hospital.
 There will be a donation button present on the top right corner of the homepage.
 It will also be present on the bottom of the homepage to make it easier and quick for the user to navigate to the donations page.
 Once redirected, the user will be sent to the main donations page where the user will be asked to fill out their general information.
 This is also where users are able to donate to a an event or just donate towards the hospital.